-Overall, ISR could confirm the ND PDI has documented over 2,400 clients since 2018 and that those clients reflect a diverse demographic in terms of sexual orientation, race, ethnicity, and disability.
-A small percentage (approximately 5%) of documented clients were outside ND's declared age criteria and ND staff explained this occurred infrequently under special circumstances.
-Still, it is worth noting that current sign-in data suggested ND's PDI supports clients between 13 and 23 years of age - as opposed to the official criteria of 16 - 22.
-ND may want to modify age criteria if they faithfully serve a wider client-base.
+Overall, ISR found the ND PDI served over 2,400 clients since 2018 and that those clients reflect a diverse demographic in terms of sexual orientation, race, ethnicity, and disability.
+A small percentage (approximately 5%) of documented clients were outside ND's declared age criteria and ND staff explained this occurred under special circumstances.

-Client data suggested that despite operating for over 31-months, more than 50% of clients were supported in the most recent 8-months.
-Informal conversations with staff revealed ND was asked to leave their former PDI at the Wells Park Community Center in the Spring of 2020.
-ISR therefore asked ND to submit a timeline of PDI operations (Appendix G), revealing three important events that impacted their PDI program:
+Client data showed that in the 31-months of operation, more than 50% of all clients were supported from December 2020 to July 2021.
+Much of this time period occurred during the pandemic and so this finding was not unexpected.
+Informal conversations with staff revealed ND was asked to leave their former PDI at the Wells Park Community Center in the Spring of 2020, at the height of the COVID-19 pandemic.
+ND adapted to this by implementing a "Pop-Up Drop-In Center" until a new location could be found.
+With the aid of a Bernalillo County grant, ND ultimately purchased the building that would eventually become The Space.
+Because of shifting circumstances and programs, ISR asked ND to submit a timeline of PDI operations (Appendix G), revealing three important events that impacted their PDI program: